andersjh/odscwest2020_jeff_anderson/README.md

 ## It is an Exciting Time to Be in Data Science
 - So many opportunities
 - So few practitioners
+- Nothing matters but can you do the work
 - It's almost like it was in the old west with doctors

 ## It is a Scary Time to Be in Data Science